TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-replica-monitor.md

 Most users are able to resolve their issue using the steps below.

-## **Recommended steps**
+## **Recommended Steps**

 **Issue:** The *Replica lag* metric doesn't show any data.

-The **Replica Lag* metric is only applicable to replica servers.
+The **Replica Lag** metric is only applicable to replica servers.
 For each replica, this metric reflects the time since the last transaction that was replayed on that replica.
 The master server does not show data for this metric.

-For the master server we provide a *Max lag across replicas* metric.
+For the master server, we provide a *Max lag across replicas* metric.

 **Issue:** The *Max lag across replicas* metric doesn't show any data.